In this section you will find material relating to amatuer radio.

 Have your park name, park number, grid square, county, and state handy when you’re operating.

-Table Rock State Park, K-1787, Taney County, Missouri, Grid Square EM36.
+Table Rock State Park, US-1787, Taney County, Missouri, Grid Square EM36.
 NOTE: if you venture out further around the park, you may end up in Stone county.

-We will be able to have 2 stations operating at the same time.
+We will be able to have multiple stations operating at the same time.

 Stations will: